10 – Punk Rock Song

 # 5 – Faith Alone

-Taken from 1990’s Against the Grain, by this point the band were evolving a lot from the earlier sound, sounding almost unrecognizable from the Bad Religion who recorded the previous entry in this list.
+Taken from the 1990s Against the Grain album, by this point the band was evolving a lot from the earlier sound, sounding almost unrecognizable from the Bad Religion who recorded the previous entry in this list.
 The melodic elements which have always been a crucial part of the band’s sound are truly coming to the forefront here, particularly with the use of the backing vocals which add a lot, making the sound become accessible enough for radio airplay.

 # 4 – Stranger than Fiction